-The coastline of this unit extends north from the entrance of Halibut Cove Lagoon almost to Mallard Bay.
+This Unit extends from Mallard Bay to the entrance of Halibut Cove Lagoon.
 With numerous homes and lodges in the Halibut Cove community and ready access from Homer Spit, this area sees a lot of use.
+This area has several existing and several planned loop trails and includes access to Grewingk Lake and Grewingk Glacier.
 It is anticipated to remain the busiest area of the park.